prainar/peer/14-jobs/README.md

    - Test viewing job details, applying to jobs, and application status/confirmation
    - Test UI with no jobs, many jobs, and error scenarios

-## 🧪 Bonus Challenge

-- Add an extra improvement, such as:
-  - Enhanced styling for job detail and application forms
-  - Resume upload with file validation
-  - Real-time application status updates
-- Document your improvement at the end of this README

 ## ✅ Deliverable

 A working jobs module with a clean UI and functional backend, pushed to GitHub in the `/final` folder.